tusharsadhwani/blog/src/pages/post/builtins.md

 `str` is one of the most familiar data types in Python.
 Taking user input using the `input` method gives you a string, and every other data type in Python can be converted into a string.
 This is necessary because all computer Input/Output is in text-form, be it user I/O or file I/O, which is probably why strings are everywhere.

 `bytes` on the other hand, are _actually_ the basis of all I/O in computing.
-If you know about computers, you would know that all data is stored and handled as bits and bytes -- and that's how terminals really work as well.
+If you know about computers, you would probably know that all data is stored and handled as bits and bytes -- and that's how terminals really work as well.

 If you want to take a peek at the bytes underneath the `input` and `print` calls: you need to take a look at the I/O buffers in the `sys` module: `sys.stdout.buffer` and `sys.stdin.buffer`: